sensei-hacker/password-dog/README.md

 that will more *accurately* determine whether a candidate password is likely to be cracked by attackers.
-Password Dog is based on simulating the actual attacks that real password crackers use, and seeing how long it would take a real attacker to crack a candidate password, and which type of attack they would actually use.
+Password Dog is based on simulating the actual attacks that real password crackers use.
+It calculates how long it would take a real attacker to crack a candidate password, and which type of attack they would actually use.
-THis gives much more accurate results.
+This gives much more accurate results.

 ## Why is another filter needed?